If you’re looking for a pre-assembled USS Constitution model ship, you have a few choices.

 Hampton Nautical sells similar USS Constitution models in various sizes such as 30 inches, 15 inches, 10 inches, 7 inches and 4 inches and also sells a 4 inch USS Constitution Christmas ornament and a USS Constitution ship in a bottle.

-This medium-sized model is Old Modern Handicrafts’s best-selling USS Constitution model.
+This medium-sized USS Constitution Model Ship by Old Modern Handicrafts is their best-selling USS Constitution model.
 The ship comes fully assembled and features a plank-on-frame, two decks, and a row of metal cannons on each side.

 The model is made from high-quality wood such as western red cedar, rosewood and mahogany and is hand built individually using the similar plank-on-frame construction method used in the construction of the USS Constitution.